 Look at a spot on the wall.
 Now close your left eye, then open it and close your right eye.
 Notice anything different about the color of the wall?
 Some of you may have noticed a slight blue or red tint when you closed an eye.
-This probably means each of your eyes perceive colors differently.
+This probably means each of your eyes perceives colors differently.

 How Do We Perceive Color?

 The human eye is quite complex and evolved.
 One thing our eyes do better than any other seeing animal is perceiving color.
 This ability influences every part of our life from decorating our homes to dressing ourselves.
 It affects even the smallest of things like buying colored bobby pins.
 To understand these tints in our eyes, it’s important to know how we’re able to see color at all.

 The part of our eye that allows us to see colors is the retina.
 The retina is the light-sensitive part of the eye.
 Here, there are photoreceptors called cones and rods.
 There are over six million cones in our retina and there are three types of cones.
 The cones detect greens, reds, and blues.

 We also have rods in our retina that are monochromatic; they dim and adjust brightness.
 These rods, though important for interpreting light, can only perceive shades and not color.

 How does color get to these receptors in the first place?
 First, there needs to be light.
 Color is unperceivable without light.
 The light bounces off the object and into the eye.
 Through the cornea, the light is refracted to the retina where the cones and rods are set in motion.

 Neurons within the retina, called ganglion cells, take information from the cones.
 They use it to sort out how many greens, reds, blues, and yellow colors are being seen.
 These color signals are separated into three color groups (green/red, blue/yellow, brightness) before being sent to the brain.